edmundhung/conform/docs/configuration.md

-# Nest object and Array
+# Nested object and Array

 Conform has support for nested object and array by introducing a naming convention.